CerberusV1/minecraft_deploy/README.md

 - Adding mod installer from link
 - Adding world import (ideas on how to do that would be appreciated)
 - Adding option to import/export white/blacklist
+- Add backup function for the world/whole server dir